yandex/odyssey/docs/quick-start.md

 VIRTUAL_DB_USER_NAME="console"
 ```

-Antoher way is to use volume to start with your own config file.
+Another way is to use volume to start with your own config file.
 Simply replace PATH_TO_YOUR_CONFIG with the path to your configuration file and run this command:
 ```bash
 docker run -d \
 		--rm \